 - Language disorder

 - Internalizing disorders

-Fellows will participate on an evaluation team at the Johns Hopkins All Children’s Autism Center and will have inpatient and outpatient clinical experiences.
+Fellows will participate on a multidisciplinary evaluation team at the Johns Hopkins All Children’s Autism Center and will have inpatient and outpatient clinical experiences.
 Additional opportunities include participating in interventions targeting core skill deficits such as behavioral parent training and group-based social skills training.